 It is especially important to check out a person’s profile on Adult and dating sims, or you’ll make BLUNDERS.

 NOT ONE profile I’ve ever read seems to be written for friends only.
 Women seem typically FED UP with the fact men ignore their profiles, or seem to simply skim it superficially.
 You’ll be INSTANTLY gaining points if you refer to any talking points in his or her profile.
-(Test this theory by going to a busy sim and read some profiles just for research purposes.
+(Test this theory by going to a busy sim and reading some profiles just for research purposes.
 Just try it, man.)

 The reason why people are sometimes very rude in their profiles.

-Please don’t read too much into rudeness you see in people’s profiles.
+Please don’t read too much into the rudeness you see in people’s profiles.
 It is HARD to avoid super rude people on Second Life, and the profiles often turn into lectures on basic etiquette for a good, understandable reason.
 (Test this theory by switching into a female avatar and see what happens. ;p You don’t have to reply to any IM’s you’ll receive.)

 Good-looking male avatars and newbie-looking females are often the most hit on characters on the grid, and you can TELL by how “spikey” they behave when approached.
 (Why newbie females?
 They seem ‘mouldable’ and very single.)

-TIP: If you ever have a fall out with someone… The chances are they’ll edit their profile to reflect that particular fuck up. ;p Curious?
+TIP: If you ever have a fallout with someone… The chances are they’ll edit their profile to reflect that particular fuck up. ;p Curious?

 When filling out YOUR profile.

 It is POLITE to also add something in your own profile.
-In real life section, at least inform people on whether you mix RL with SL.
-There are people who don’t see the point in full fantasy living, and then, there are those who can’t see why anyone would want to mix RL into any of it.
+In real-life section, at least inform people on whether you mix RL with SL.
+There are people who don’t see the point in full fantasy living, and then there are those who can’t see why anyone would want to mix RL into any of it.
 You don’t have to say anything more than that if you’re a very private person.

 If you are in an opposite gender avatar, the polite thing to do is to inform about it in your 1st Life tab.
 “Non-binary, M, or F” is enough.
-And I’m sorry, but it does matter, but it does not matter to enough of people to bother to keep it a secret.
+(Or at least say, “I’m nothing like my character in real life,” if you really don’t want to reveal anything.)
+And I’m sorry, but it does matter, and it does matter to enough people to be worth sharing.
 You don’t have to win over the world, right?
 Can’t date all of them, can you, no matter how big of a slut you are. 😉

 - Avoid airing out your frustrations in your profile… Although I have committed that sin more than once myself. ;p